 Regular and timely attendance is essential to student success in school and is required by California Education Code.
 All students must be seated and prepared to learn at the start of the class period.
-Period 1 teachers will complete a roll sheet at the beginning of the period, update it to reflect any tardy students.
+Teachers take attendance at the beginning of each class and will update it to reflect any tardy students.
 Students who arrive late to school must sign in at the office before going on to class.
 They will be given a late pass to give to their teacher.
-For all other periods, teachers will take attendance electronically.